Cyprus–Egypt relations

-Cyprus–Egypt relations refer to bilateral relations between Cyprus and Egypt.
 Due to the strong cultural and historical ties between the two nations, Cyprus and Egypt today enjoy friendly, and strategic relations.
 Their relationship dates back to the friendship between the late presidents Makarios III and Gamal Abdel-Nasser.
 Modern diplomatic relations between the two countries were established on 25 October 1960, soon after Cyprus gained its independence.
 Cyprus has an embassy in Cairo while Egypt has an embassy in Nicosia.

 History

 In 570 BC, Cyprus was conquered by Egypt under Amasis II.
 This brief period of Egyptian domination left its influence mainly in the arts, especially sculpture, where the rigidity and the dress of the Egyptian style can be observed.
 Cypriot artists later discarded this Egyptian style in favour of Greek prototypes.

 Statues in stone often show a mixture of Egyptian and Greek influence.
 In particular, ceramics recovered on Cyprus show influence from ancient Crete.
 Men often wore Egyptian wigs and Assyrian-style beards.
 Armour and dress showed western Asiatic elements as well.

-In 525 BC, the Persian Achaemenid Empire conquered Cyprus.
+In 545 BC, the Persian Achaemenid Empire conquered Cyprus.
 Under the Persians, the Kings of Cyprus retained their independence but had to pay tribute to their overlord.
 The city-kingdoms began to strike their own coins in the late-sixth century BC, using the Persian weight system.
 Coins minted by the kings were required to have the overlord's portrait on them.
 King Evelthon of Salamis (560–25 BC) was probably the first to cast silver or bronze coins in Cyprus; the coins were designed with a ram on the obverse and an ankh (Egyptian symbol of good luck) on the reverse.
+Both Egypt and Cyprus were part of the Achaemenid, Alexander the Great's, Ptolemaic, Roman, Byzantine and Ottoman empires throughout history.

 During an April 2009 meeting at ministerial level, the countries explored ways to develop closer ties, with plans for increased collaboration both on tourism and energy related activities.
 There has been talk of Cyprus increasing her imports of natural gas, Egypt using Cyprus as a bridge for exports to Europe and on prospects for the training of Cypriot engineers by their Egyptian counterparts on techniques for the extraction of oil and natural gas.